-Gas There is no gas supply.
+Electricity The electricity meter is located adjacent.
+Gas Accessible parts of the system were visually inspected without removing fittings.
+No tests whatsoever were carried out to the system or appliances.
+Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
+If any services are turned off, the surveyor will state that in the report and will not turn them on.
+Not applicable.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
 Water is connected to the mains supply.
 Visible pipework is made with copper and PVC materials.
-The bathroom is fitted with a white suite containing a WC, wash hand basin, bath and shower cubicle with electric shower over.
-There is a toilet fitted with a white WC and wash hand basin.
+The shower room is fitted with a coloured suite containing a WC, wash hand basin and shower cubicle with mixer shower.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Heating is provided by high heat retention storage heaters and instantaneous electric heaters.
-Hot water is provided by a hot water tank, fitted with an electric immersion heater located in the roof space.
+There is a oil fired, Worcester central heating boiler located within the kitchen.
+This supplies a system of steel panel radiators throughout the property.
+There is a hot water tank located in the a hallway cupboard.
+The central heating system is controlled by a programmer, a room thermostat and thermostatic valves on radiators.
 Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
 Drainage is connected to the main sewer.
-Fire amake and hurgler clarms Wassellis Surger of a 1 Fire, smoke and burglar alarms Visually inspected.
-No tests whatsoever were carried out to the system or appliances.
+Fire, smoke and burglar alarms Visually inspected.
+The, smoke and burgian diamis No tests whatsoever were carried out to the system or appliances.
 There are smoke detectors fitted within the property.
 Legislation by the Scottish Government, which took effect from February 2022, requires all residential properties to have a system of inter-linked smoke alarms and heat detectors.
 Carbon monoxide detectors are also required where appropriate.
 Purchasers should appraise themselves of the requirements of this legislation, and engage with appropriately accredited contractors to ensure compliance.
-Any additional limits to inspection For flats / maisonettes Only the subject flat and internal communal areas giving access to the flat were inspected.
-If the roof space or under-building / basement is communal, reasonable and safe access is not always possible.
-If no inspection was possible, this will be stated.
-If no inspection was possible, the surveyor will assume that there are no defects that will have a material effect on the valuation.